-Tears have a deep meaning and often resonate stress, anger and sadness.
+Tears have a deep meaning and often resonate with stress, anger, and sadness.
 But what do these repeated tears reveal?
 Hypersensitivity?
 Poor emotional management?
 Depression?
 Is it such a bad thing to burst into tears at the slightest opportunity?
 Crying often, even every day, can be difficult to deal with.
-Crying at work or in public, for example, can be mortifying, shameful, and our tears quickly become a handicap.
-How do you manage when tears take control of you?
+Getting emotional at work or in public, for example, can be mortifying, shameful, and our tears quickly become a handicap.

-Crying is what makes us human, therefore, even if the frequency of our crying is important, why do we want to stop?
-The question is not so much about putting an end to our crying episodes, but rather understanding where this behavior comes from.
+Being emotional is what makes us human, therefore, even if the frequency of our weeping is important, why do we want to stop?
+The question is not so much about putting an end to our emotional episodes, but rather understanding where this behavior comes from.

-> Find out here why crying feels so good <
+> Find out here why crying feels so good and whether narcissists cry <

 'If I think about it, I believe I'm just empathetic, except it doesn't end there.
 I've already cried several times at work, in front of my boss and my colleagues.
 In times of intense stress, the slightest criticism makes me break down.
 And if I hold myself back, all I have to do is get in my car or close the door of my house and the tears that have accumulated during the day start to flow out, and there's nothing I can do about it.'